The One Thing Scan & Go Apps are Missing to Make Them Profitable to Retailers

 Shelf-specific locations of items in-store are constantly shifting, and retailers have a hard time keeping track of and updating where each particular product lies in-store.
 Use of planogram and data-driven space management software have become a necessity for high performance, and were defined as a key to retail success for 202011.

-When these softwares can receive additional indoor location data collected from each product scan (using an Indoor positioning system), data scientists can gather more accurate, detailed and constantly updated information on specific product locations in any given store.
+When these softwares can receive additional indoor location data collected from each product scan (using an Indoor positioning system), retailers can seamlessly maintain product locations accurate and constantly updated.
 And leverage the data for understanding the impact of layout and placement on shelf performance.

 5. Bonus: Reduce grocery picking costs